 Biotechnology plays an important role in scientific advancements that improve our quality of life.
 Biotechnicians help biological and medical scientists conduct tests and experiments to develop new treatments for diseases.
 They also help research genetically engineered crops that provide a greater yield and require less pesticide and fertilizer.

-There are over 1,900 biohealth companies across Wisconsin that employ over 107,000 people.
-Wisconsin has one of the nation's most diverse and fastest growing bioscience sectors and some of the strongest international leadership and research capabilities in the world .
+Biotechnology is a major industry in Wisconsin with over 1,900 biohealth companies across the state that employ over 100,000 people.
+Wisconsin has one of the nation’s most diverse and fastest growing bioscience sectors and some of the strongest international leadership and research capabilities in the world .

 Our Work In Action